 Excel uses many symbols for mathematical operations.
 These mathematical operations follow some precedence.
 Depending upon the precedence the order of calculation is evaluated.
 In the below picture some operators are given along with the precedence.

-Look into the below table for better understanding the mathematical operations along with the results and operators.
+Look into the below table for a better understanding of the mathematical operations along with the results and operators.

 Let`s work on an example to check the order of the mathematical operations.
 In cell J15 we wrote =E7:F8 F8:G9*50%/53.
-Here the range E7: F8 select the blue region and F8: G9 select the red region.
+Here the range E7: F8 selects the blue region and F8: G9 selects the red region.
 There is a space that we used in between the two ranges, according to the table this Space operator is used for the intersection.
-So, after applying intersection between the two ranges we will get 106.
+So, after applying the intersection between the two ranges we will get 106.

 After the Range and Intersection, the operation is done the formula will calculate the Percentage.
-Percentage of 50 is 0.5.
+The percentage of 50 is 0.5.
 After that, the Multiplication and Division operations will be performed and we will get the result 1 at the end of the calculation.